Following are some best practices for data feed processing and delivery.

 - Ensure that you communicate any anticipated traffic spikes ahead of time.
 Latency directly impacts processing time for data feeds.
 See Schedule a traffic spike in the Admin user guide.

 - Data feeds do not contain a service-level agreement unless explicitly stated in your contract with Adobe.
 Feeds are usually delivered within several hours after the reporting window passes, however can occasionally take up to 12 hours or more.

 - Ensure that you have ample room on your FTP site.
-Clean it out on a regular basis so that you don't inadvertently run out of disk space.
+Remove files from the destination on a regular basis so that you don't inadvertently run out of disk space.

-- If you are using sFTP as the delivery method, do not read and do not delete files with a ".part" suffix.
-The ".part" suffix indicates the file is partially transferred, it is not complete.
-Once the file has been transferred, the file will be renamed without the ".part" suffix.
+- If using sFTP, do not read or delete files with a .part suffix.
+The .part suffix indicates the file is partially transferred.
+Once the file is transferred, the .part suffix disappears.